Fremantle Stuff > buildings > railway stations.

 The first railway station was opportunistically constructed on the park known as The Green, a park and cricket ground which the citizens of Fremantle had made out of land reclaimed from the river and with couch grass planted by hand.
 In an attempt at recompense the government gave them Fremantle Park.
 The building in the photo was roughly where the 'Old Customs House' is today, at the western end of Phillimore St (where the WA Circus School was the major tenant until recently).

 The railway workshops were adjacent to the station until 1905 until the government removed them to Midland, taking hundreds of jobs out of Fremantle, but giving more space for ... cars.

-A great photo from 1924 I think with sailors from HMS Hood marching past the Fremantle Railway Station.
+A great photo, with sailors from HMS Hood marching past the Fremantle Railway Station.
 The Fremantle History Society should campaign to get the wonderful Victorian Gardens reinstated to give the station a proper forecourt, instead of the bitumen and diesel fumes from the buses, (which could be moved to the right of the station).
 I have lobbied for years, but the station management response is: "It's not our job to grow roses!"
 John Dowson, Facebook.

 Construction of the Fremantle to Guildford railway began in 1879.
 During the next two years land was reclaimed from the river for construction of the line, which was opened on 1 March 1881.
 Hutchison: 139.

 The 1907 railway station.
-At least four of the six white swans were originally black (of course) and I can't imagine why they're not painted black again, as the building was only just renovated in the last few years.
+The six swans were made by Walter Burvill (1875-1924), a local plaster modeller.
+Their colour has varied, but it was decided at the 2007 restoration that white was the original, and therefore preferred colour.
 The station was closed during the period after the Court government closed the Perth-Fremantle line in 1979.
-It was opened again by the Burke government in 1983 after much community agitation, notably on the part of the Fremantle Society, which claims the survival of the station building as one of it successes.
+It was opened again by the Burke government in 1983 after much community agitation, notably on the part of the Fremantle Society, which claims the survival of the station building as one of it successes (cf. Davidson).

 Davidson, Ron & Dianne Davidson 2010, Fighting for Fremantle: The Fremantle Society Story, Fremantle Society: 73-74.